88lex/sasync/README.md

 Set files are easy to edit in github/gitlab and can be easily added to / updated to any machines running sasync.

 **There are several files in the repo at the moment.**
-1. **`sasync`** is the main script that pulls sync sets from 'set' files and runs rclone sync/copy/move.
+- **`sasync`** is the main script that pulls sync sets from 'set' files and runs rclone sync/copy/move.
-2. **`sasync.conf.default`** contains major variables and rclone global flags.
+- **`sasync.conf.default`** contains major variables and rclone global flags.
+- **`rc_check`** checks rclone remote status
-3. **`sacalc`** estimates the number of service accounts required to sync/copy the gap between source and destination.
+- **`sacalc`** estimates the number of service accounts required to sync/copy the gap between source and destination.
-4. **`clean_tds`** deletes exact dupes, removes empty directories and permanently deletes trash.
+- **`clean_tds`** deletes exact dupes, removes empty directories and permanently deletes trash.
 By default for DESTINATION only, but can be set to clean SOURCE as well.
-5. **`json.count`** is an external counter for the json set.
+- **`json.count`** is an external counter for the json set.
 This allows running multiple instances of sasync that pull in sequence from the jsons without wasting or duplicating usage.
-6. Two sample set files with rclone source, destination and max-transfer size. **`set.tv.sample`** and **`set.movies.sample`**
+- Two sample set files with rclone source, destination and max-transfer size. **`set.tv.sample`** and **`set.movies.sample`**
-7. **`filter`** contain file patterns to include or exclude from sasync.
+- **`filter`** contain file patterns to include or exclude from sasync.
 You may customize the filters in many ways to suit your own needs.
+- `msg` contains messages called by the script
-8. **`utils` folder** contains a few misc scripts. `readsets` will check if your set.* files are readable by sasync. `cleansets` will replace tabs and unreadable characters in your set.* files.
+- **`utils` folder** contains a few misc scripts. `readsets` will check if your set.* files are readable by sasync. `cleansets` will replace tabs and unreadable characters in your set.* files.
 Syntax is `./cleansets set.video`.
-9. **`install_sasync`** will automate some installation tasks for you.
+- **`install_sasync`** will automate some installation tasks for you.
 It is intended for use during initial install, but can be used with subsequent installs.
-10. Put your actual set files in the `sasets` folder.
+- Put your actual set files in the `sasets` folder.
 If you put them in a different folder be sure to change the SET_DIR in sasync.conf

 The set.* files specify which sync pairs you would like to run along with rclone flags for that sync pair.
 The format would be as follows (The # comment lines are entirely optional/unnecessary):
 <pre>